Apply to be the 2017-2018 U.S. Youth Observer to the United Nations here by May 21, 2017.

 - Eager to collaborate with UNA-USA and Department of State staff, staying in close communication throughout the year.

-- Available to travel nationally and internationally (travel and reasonable lodging costs associated with participation as U.S. Youth Observer will be provided by UNA-USA).
+- Available to travel nationally and internationally (travel and reasonable lodging costs associated with participation as U.S. Youth Observer will be provided).

 - Willing to participate in social media and in-person media events hosted by UNA-USA and the U.S. Department of State.